Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
 - `.productItem(item: ResourceLocation)`{: .language-javascript }: Sets the bush's product item to be an existing item, will prevent the other product item from being created
 - `.model(lifecycle: Lifecycle, stage: number, modelGenerator: Consumer<ModelGenerator>)`{: .language-javascript }: Sets the model for the given lifecycle and stage, stage can be one of `0`, `1`, and `2`
-- `.allModels(modelsCreator: BiFunction<Lifecycle, number, Consumer<ModelGenerator>>)`{: .language-javascript }: Sets the model for all lifecycle and stage combinations via a callback. `null` can be returned to use the default model generation for that lifecycle/stage combination
+- `.models(models: TriConsumer<Lifecycle, number, ModelGenerator>)`{: .language-javascript }: Sets the model for all lifecycle and stage combinations
 - `.texture(lifecycle: Lifecycle, stage: number, texture: string)`{: .language-javascript }: Sets the texture for the given lifecycle and stage

 Additionally, this will register a climate range with the same id as the block, it can be set through the [data event]({% link kubejs_tfc/1.20.1/data.md %}#climate-ranges)